-Steve Jobs was never trapped in the dogma of other people’s belief.
+Steve Jobs was never trapped in the dogma of other people’s beliefs.
 He opined that time was less, so one should not waste it in living for someone else’s expectations.
-He believed that others’ opinion shouldn’t let one’s inner voice get vanished.
+He believed that others’ opinions shouldn’t let one’s inner voice get vanished.

 Moreover, talking about the clarity in his goals and vision, he knew what he wanted.

-After getting hold over the world of personal computers, tablets, phones etc, he had the vision to conquer the world of televisions as well by making an easy to use television, but unfortunately, he died before he could accomplish this goal.
+After getting hold of the world of personal computers, tablets, phones, etc, he had the vision to conquer the world of televisions as well by making an easy to use television, but unfortunately, he died before he could accomplish this goal.

 8. The Creative and Technical Mind, Steve Jobs, believed in Secrecy